 The injuries or damages must result from care provided during a Pawshake stay or walk, and the Guarantee reimburses in the event the sitter or walker is unwilling or unable to pay those costs.

 This section provides veterinary coverage in case an injury has resulted from a Pawshake booking.
-There is no deductible for the claims. $ 2500 capped limit for veterinary expenses in relation to an injury to your pet(s) during the service.
+There are no deductibles for any claim made. $ 2500 capped limit for veterinary expenses in relation to an injury to your pet(s) during the service.
 Only one claim per booking can be submitted.

 Once the claim limit has been reached, the treatment of illness or injury will not be covered again.
 Additional costs for check-ups or follow-up treatments are covered for up to 30 days after the incident.